mercyodino/project1/README.md

 should invest more in.

 ###DATA UNDERSTANDING
-Th e data files that contain the tables have various details, whereby some are irrelevant while others are relevant.
+The data files that contain the tables have various details, whereby some are irrelevant while others are relevant.
 As a data scientist you choose which data you want want to keep and which one you want to drop.
-The data also has iformation about how other films were successful,the year and also which are the studios that are in the market.
+The data also has information about how other films were successful,the year and also which are the studios that are in the market.